AmedeoRom/StarEstate/README.md

 - The metallicity distribution was renormalized to have a maximum of [Fe/H] = 0.5, i.e. roughly 3 times Solar metallicity
 - Depending on the chosen galaxy shape:
   - **"elliptical"** --> nothing changes in the galactic distribution.
 Uniform distribution of radial angles.
   - **"spiral"** --> every star is given a probability to be on a specific Milky Way arm.
-Deteails on spiral arms modelling at the end
+Details on spiral arms modelling at the end

 ## Samplers and efficient calculations

-Doing the **Inverse Transform Sampling** for the distrbutions of every population (MODE = 'generate_on_the_fly') requires extensive computational resources, since the code needs to numerically solve integrals for each star.
+Doing the **Inverse Transform Sampling** for the distributions of every population (MODE = 'generate_on_the_fly') requires extensive computational resources, since the code needs to numerically solve integrals for each star.

 The solution around this problem is the use of samplers that are saved in a dedicated directory and that already contain all the numerical solutions for the given initial distribution, and then loading it each time a new population needs to be drawn.
 This reduces the computational time of a population ~10<sup>6</sup> stars in a spiral galaxy from hours to few minutes.
 In the directory, a samplers for a spiral galaxy for an IMF between 0.11 and 100 $M_\odot$ and a resolution of 25,000 bins (across 4 different independent dimensions this represents $25,000^4$ $\approx$ 3.9 x $10^{17}$ combinations) is delivered as an example.